sowcow/blog/content/posts/black-narcissus.md

 It makes sense because cuts are what directors solve distinctly from static visual artists.
-It is this type of black matter of the movie - you are not supposed to really see it but it has it's effect and I believe there is a lot more that happens on cuts level than general audience notices.
+It is this type of black matter of the movie - you are not supposed to really see it but it has it's effect and I believe there is a lot more that happens on cuts level than general audience attributes to it retrospectively.

 # Visuals